CCN-github/DICOMtoBIDS/README.md

 # DICOMtoBIDS
 How to use HeuDiConv (Heuristic DICOM Converter) to transform raw DICOM data into a BIDS dataset

-# documentation and tutorials
+# Documentation and tutorials
 https://github.com/nipy/heudiconv
 http://nipy.org/heudiconv/#10
 https://www.youtube.com/watch?v=O1kZAuR7E00

 *This how-to is adapted to use with docker (http://docker.com)

-#FIRST STEP: Create heuristic file (see convertKeys.py)
+# FIRST STEP: Create heuristic file (see convertKeys.py)

 Copy the following code and paste it in a terminal: